Talent Acquisition vs Recruitment in Workforce Planning

 1. Partner with Business, Not Just HR:

 Don’t wait for a requisition.
-Work with business heads to understand upcoming capability needs, workforce planning especially for niche or volume roles.
+Work with business heads to understand upcoming capability needs and enable human resource teams to plan proactively for workforce planning especially for niche or volume roles.

 2. Think Beyond Job Descriptions:

-Focus on potential, trainability, and long-term value, not just current fit.
+Focus on potential, trainability, and long-term goals, not just current fit.
 Consider alternate talent pools.

 3. Invest in Employer Branding: